-been wholly inadequate.
-Climate change will have significant implications in the energy and transport sectors.
-Predicted warmer temperatures, accelerated glacial melt, changes in river flows, and more extreme events, present significant challenges to people, natural resources and infrastructure.
-For example, climate proofing of CAREC's transport corridors and other infrastructure may become increasingly necessary as floods and drought become more intense and the transnational movement of goods, vehicles, and people expands across the region.
-Moreover, with increased economic mobility, new diseases affecting humans and animals will more readily spread easily across borders unless mitigation measures are in place.
+Global and other developments pose challenges to the region.
+The increase in world food prices, for example, will impact on the net food-importing CAREC countries and could affect state reallocation of resources that would, potentially, reduce the share of infrastructure investments.
+Further, environmental issues and climate change are also likely to pose additional socioeconomic threats to CAREC countries.
+Such issues are well-known in Central Asia, and past regional responses, such as to the desiccation of the Aral Sea, have been wholly inadequate.
+Climate change could also have significant implications in the energy and transport sectors.
+Predicted warmer temperatures, accelerated glacial melt, changes in river flows, and more extreme events present significant challenges to people, natural resources, and infrastructure.
+For example, climate proofing of CAREC's transport corridors and other infrastructure may become increasingly necessary as floods and drought become more intense and the transnational movement of goods, vehicles, and people expands across the region.13 Moreover, with increased economic mobility, new diseases affecting humans and animals will spread easily across borders unless mitigation measures are in place.

-14. The CAREC region generally suffers from overdependence on exports of natural resources.
-Specialization in natural resources can potentially harm a country's growth prospects as it may cause the country's currency to appreciate, thus making manufacturing activities uncompetitive.
-Moreover, countries that are largely dependent on natural resource exports are vulnerable to the vagaries of the international market, as well as being prone to internal problems of rent seeking and the difficulties of inappropriate resource management.
-For these reasons, resource-rich countries will need to diversify their production and export structure if they are to pursue the path of long-term sustainable growth.
+The CAREC region generally suffers from overdependence on exports of natural resources.14 Specialization in natural resources can harm a country's growth prospects as it may cause the country's currency to appreciate, thus making manufacturing activities uncompetitive.15 Moreover, countries that are largely dependent on natural resource exports are vulnerable to the vagaries of the international market, as well as being prone to internal problems of rent seeking and the difficulties of inappropriate resource management.16 For these reasons, resource-rich countries will need to diversify their production and export structure if they are to pursue the path of long-term sustainable growth.

-15. Most CAREC countries are landlocked, and their infrastructure is in need of investment and regular maintenance.
-They generally incur high transportation costs and underperform in trade facilitation areas.
+Most CAREC countries are landlocked, and their infrastructure is in need of investment and regular maintenance.
+They generally incur high transport costs and underperform in trade facilitation areas.
 As of March 2011, only 45% of the road sections, and 38% of railway sections of the six CAREC transport corridors have been upgraded.
 CAREC countries rank among the lowest in trade facilitation as measured by World Bank Logistics Performance Index.
 Research indicates that improvements in trade facilitation in the region, especially in infrastructure, logistics, and the efficiency of customs, can lead to substantial increases in trade, both intraregional and with the rest of the world.
+18